 Deepika Padukone Accidentally Hints At Alia Bhatt-Ranbir Kapoor Getting Married; Covers Up Later!

-Ranbir Kapoor and Alia Bhatt fell in love on the sets of 'Brahmastra' and since then, their relationship has been going steady strong.
-Lately, there have been various speculations doing their impending wedding while the lovebirds continue to deny these reports.
+Ranbir Kapoor and Alia Bhatt fell in love on the sets of 'Brahmastra' and since then, their relationship has been going steady.
+Lately, there have been various speculations about their impending wedding while the lovebirds continue to deny these reports.

 Amidst all this, Deepika Padukone recently hinted at Alia Bhatt getting married to her beau in an interview with Film Companion.
-To begin with Alia Bhatt, Deepika Padukone, Ranveer Singh, Vijay Deverakonda and Ayushmann Khurrana were among a bunch of actors who came together for a discussion on films recently and that's where Deepika accidentally slip out this secret; only to cover it up later.
+To begin with, Alia Bhatt, Deepika Padukone, Ranveer Singh, Vijay Deverakonda and Ayushmann Khurrana were among a bunch of actors who came together for a discussion on films recently and that's where Deepika accidentally slip out this secret; only to cover it up later.

 Vijay Deverakonda Had A Massive Crush On Deepika Padukone & Alia Bhatt